+That said, it should be noted that circulation loss can occur simultaneously with nerve impingement, and in some cases, circulation loss can contribute to nerve impingement.
 However, the larger concern with reduced circulation is that it can mask damage to the nerves.
 For example, loss of sensation could be due to loss of blood flow … or it could be the result of a compressed nerve.
 Therefore, it’s important to realize that when circulation is reduced, the risk of missing other important warning signs is increased, and the most common type of injury in that situation is nerve damage.

 Nerve damage is the most insidious danger of rope bondage.
 It can happen instantly or gradually over multiple scenes.
 It can be masked by circulation problems.
 It can heal in an hour or a month or a year … or never.

-Therefore, it’s important that both tops and bottoms learn as much as they can about the types of nerve injuries possible during rope bondage and how best to mitigate the risks, recognize the symptoms, and respond to injuries should they occur.
+Our best advice is for tops and bottoms to learn as much as they can about the types of nerve injuries possible during rope bondage and how best to mitigate the risks, recognize the symptoms, and respond to injuries should they occur.
 It’s also important that bottoms learn as much as they can about their bodies in order to help tops tie them in ways that are most appropriate for the bottoms’ specific needs.

 Once a bottom indicates that they’re experiencing numbness due to circulation, the burden shifts to the top to closely monitor for signs of nerve compression.
 And if the bottom allows the tie to continue to the point of one or more limbs going completely numb, the top must monitor closely and continually.
 In those situations, the bottom should recognize the additional risks they are taking.